catalyst-cloud/catalystcloud-docs/source/lbaas.rst

 ***************
 TLS termination
 ***************

-At the current time the Catalyst Cloud Load Balancer as a Service does not support TLS termination but it will be available soon, once the secret storage service is available.
-The secret storage service is required to be able to safely store certificates uploaded to the cloud.
+At present the load balancer service does not support TLS termination.
+It can however forward encrypted traffic so that it can be terminated at the application layer.

+TLS termination is in our roadmap and should be available in the next version of the load balancer service.